L'Élève Ducobu, artwork by Godi

 Zidrou and De Brab continued their collaboration in the new millennium with 'Choco' (Casterman, 2000-2003) and 'Zigo le Clown' (Milan, 2011).
 Other more recent humour/children's series include 'Scott Zombi' with Pierre-Yves Gabrion (Casterman, 2002-2004), 'Schumi' with E411 (Paquet, 2011), 'Boule à Zéro' with Serge Ernst (Bamboo, 2012) and 'Djizus' in Fluide Glacial with Jardí and Ariño.
 Zidrou was furthermore involved in the revival of classic Spirou series like Degotte's 'Le Flagada' with Bercovici (Glénat, 2008-2009) and Roba's 'La Ribambelle' with Jean-Marc Krings (Dargaud, 2011).

-He also ventured into more adult scripts for the publishing houses Dargaud and Lombard, including 'Lydie' for Jordi Lafebre (2010), 'Le Montreur d'Histoires' with Raphaël Beuchot (2011), the graphic novel 'La Peau de l'Ours' with Oriol Hernández (2012) and the World War I story 'Les Folies Bergère' with Francis Porcel (2012).
+He also ventured into more adult scripts for the publishing houses Dargaud and Lombard, including 'Lydie' for Jordi Lafebre (2010), 'Le Montreur d'Histoires' with Raphaël Beuchot (2011), the graphic novel 'La Peau de l'Ours' with Oriol Hernández (2012), the World War I story 'Les Folies Bergère' with Francis Porcel (2012) and 'Marina' with Matteo.
+With Ludo Borecki and Benoît Ers he created the thriller series 'Tueurs de mamans' for Dupuis in 2013.

 Les Folies Bergère, artwork by Francis Porcel